ABM

 • Reduced resource waste

-Because ABM is so targeted, it allows marketers to focus their resources efficiently and run marketing programs that are specifically optimised for target accounts.
+Because ABM is so targeted, marketers can efficiently focus their resources and run marketing programs optimised for target accounts.

 • Tracking goals & measurement is clear